Hunting in Kaitoke

 A permit is needed to hunt in Kaitoke Regional Park’s designated hunting area.
 You must show this permit if asked by a Greater Wellington Regional Council authorised officer.

-A separate permit is required to hunt in the Hutt Water Collection Area.
+Apply online to get a hunting permit for Kaitoke/Pakuratahi Forest and Akatarawa.
+A separate permit is required to hunt in the Hutt Water Collection Area:

 Parts of this area will have regular biodiversity monitoring and pest plant/animal control operations taking place.
 Please do not interfere with any markers, plot pegs, monitoring devices, traps or bait stations.
 Adhere to any warning signs posted.